Parents – For printable packets click on either:

 If a child’s behavior is causing repeated problems at school or is disrupting family life, it’s important to get help.
 When children have emotional or behavioral problems, the earlier they get treatment, the easier it is to help them.
 Kids and teens can benefit greatly from professional counseling when they have problems they can’t cope with alone.

 In school counseling services

-Lutheran Counseling and Family Services of Wisconsin has been providing In School Counseling services to Milwaukee area schools for over 20 years for children identified as being at risk for -or who are experiencing -mental health concerns.
-This includes:
+Lutheran Counseling and Family Services of Wisconsin has been providing In School Counseling services to Milwaukee area schools for over 25 years for children identified as being at risk for mental health or behavioral issues or concerns.

 Counseling in a School Setting